baileythuong/CoderSchool-tictactoe/README.md

-# CoderSchool FTW - tic-tac-toe game.
+# CoderSchool FTW - tic-tac-toe game

 You can view online at https://eloquent-bardeen-5208e9.netlify.com/